 Becky Benkert, Instructional Designer

-About Becky: Becky’s educator experience began at age 8, giving demonstration talks to her 4-H club on how to decorate cupcakes.
-From that point on, she’s spent her life educating others.
-Today, you’ll find Becky helping faculty learn more about building online courses, incorporating technology into their classroom courses, and using Blackboard.
-Becky has worked in the field of distance education since 2002, and holds a Master Online Teacher Certificate from the University of Illinois and the Illinois Online Network.
+About Becky: Becky has worked in the field of distance education at College of DuPage since 2002 and is a certified instructional designer and a Course Quality Review OSCQR Trainer, both through the Online Learning Consortium.
+She holds a Master Online Teacher Certificate from the University of Illinois and the Illinois Online Network.
 She also holds an MS in Management from National-Louis University, a BA in English and Journalism from Northern Illinois University, and an AA from Joliet Junior College.
-When not supporting faculty, you might find Becky in a local cemetery, searching for genealogical information.
+When not supporting faculty, you might find Becky in a local cemetery, searching for genealogical information, or enchanting the local stray cat population.

-What She Can Help You With: Online course structure, assessing students, making Blackboard work for you, preparing to teach online or hybrid courses for the first time, and Blackboard troubleshooting.
+What She Can Help You With: Online course structure and development, assessing students, aligning assessments with course objectives, and preparing to teach online or hybrid courses for the first time.

 Gabriele Frahm, Instructional Designer